matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ### Cloud Storage best practices

-- Don't use personally identifible information (PII) in bucket names.
+- Don't use personally identifiable information (PII) in bucket names.
-- Don't use PII in object names, because object names appeat in URLs.
+- Don't use PII in object names, because object names repeat in URLs.
 - Set default object ACLs on buckets.
 - Use signed URLs to provide access for users with no account.
 - Don't allow buckets to be publicly writable.